khalo-sa/rasa-apple-silicon/README.md

 You need to have the arm64 (Apple Silicon) version of [Miniforge](https://github.com/conda-forge/miniforge) installed.
 Follow the installation steps on the linked Github page.

-Store the Rasa version of your choice in an environment variable.
+Choose one of the [available Rasa versions](/output/native), and store it in an environment variable:

 ```bash
 export RASA_VERSION=3.0.5